 1) Describe any known or possible contamination at the site from present or past uses.
-None known.

-- 2) Describe existing hazardous chemicals/conditions that might affect project development and design.
+2) Describe existing hazardous chemicals/conditions that might affect project development and design.
 This includes underground hazardous liquid and gas transmission pipelines located within the project area and in the vicinity.

-None. - Describe any toxic or hazardous chemicals that might be stored, used, or produced during the project's development or construction, or at any time during the operating life of the project.
+Describe any toxic or hazardous chemicals that might be stored, used, or produced during the project's development or construction, or at any time during the operating life of the project.

 Diesel fuel will likely be used/stored on-site for construction vehicles.
-No hazardous chemicals will be stored on the completed project. - 4) Describe special emergency services that might be required.
-Typical emergency services provided through the City of Richland will be used for the completed project. - 5) Proposed measures to reduce or control environmental health hazards, if any: None at this time.
+No hazardous chemicals will be stored on the completed project.

+4) Describe special emergency services that might be required.

+Typical emergency services provided through the City of Richland will be used for the completed project.

+5) Proposed measures to reduce or control environmental health hazards, if any:

+Training programs for all personnel regarding awareness and safe procedures for on-site materials.